-The Computer Science program awards an Associate of Science (A.S.) degree.
-This degree is designed to prepare students to transfer to a four-year institution to obtain a Bachelor's degree in a computer related field.
-These fields include Computer Science, Information Systems, Information Technology, and Secure Computing.
+The Computer Science program at Garrett College awards an Associate of Science (A.S.) degree.
+This degree is designed to prepare students to transfer to a four-year institution to obtain a bachelor's degree in a computer related field such as computer science, information systems, information technology, and secure computing.